Glasgow is a vibrant city with many cultural and educational opportunities. The University of Strathclyde is located directly in the city centre.

 Experiencing Glasgow and Scotland

 People Make Glasgow is the city's official website for visitor and tourist information.
+Among many other things, they have suggestions for great restaurants in the city!

 George Square and Glasgow City Chambers, the location of EBLIP10's Welcome Reception, appear below.